Dendrochronology Intensive Summer Course (DISC) 2024

 All in-person tracks are open to students with some knowledge of dendrochronology, including undergraduate students, graduate students and professionals.

-Specific inquiries regarding the suitability of this course should be directed toward Lead Instructors - Dendroarchaeology: Drs Ron Towner and Nick Kessler; Dendroecology: Dr Paul Sheppard; and Dendroclimatology: Drs David Frank, Kiyomi Morino and Alex Nolin.
+Specific inquiries regarding the suitability of this course should be directed toward Lead Instructors - Dendroarchaeology: Drs Ron Towner and Nick Kessler; Dendroecology: Dr Paul Sheppard; and Dendroclimatology: Dr David Frank.

 Registration & Fees

 To register, please fill in this form.
 In-person course fees (May 13 – May 31) are $1000 for students and $1200 for professionals.
-The live-online Dendrochronology track (May 22 – May 31) is $650.
 All fees must be paid by May 1, 2024.
 Fees do not include room and board.
 If you are interested in on-campus housing options, please indicate so on the registration.

 On-campus housing is limited so please register and indicate this option as early as possible